Cocktail bars, wine bars, dive bars and gastropubs: drinking in Philadelphia for grown-ups.

 Where to drink

-Hop Sing Laundromat in Philadelphia is the unmarked Chinatown speakeasy on Race Street since 2012, with 1,000-plus rare spirits, strict house rules and the city's most theatrical room.
+Hop Sing Laundromat in Philadelphia is the unmarked Chinatown speakeasy on Race Street since 2012, with 1,000-plus rare spirits, strict house rules.

 Signature drink: Whichever rare-spirits cocktail Lee Won mixes that night